flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

     return ft.TextField(ref=state.txt_name)
 ```

-### How to use a `TextField` or other input control?
+### How do I use a `TextField` or other input control?

-Recommended approach is use so-called "controlled" inputs, where controls keep their state in app's state:
+The recommended approach is to use "controlled" inputs, where controls keep their state in the app's state:

 ```py
 from dataclasses import dataclass